zackees/zcmds/README.md

 TODO: Add a cleanup function to undo this.

 # Release Notes
+  * 1.1.3: Fix up cmds so it returns int
   * 1.1.2: Fix git-bash on win32
   * 1.1.1: Release